uwu/shelter/packages/shelter-docs/docs/ui.md

 `step` controls the size of the actual steps the slider is locked to.

-`tick` controls the spacing between ticks to show.
-This must be an even divisor of (min - max), but plans are to fix this in the future.
+`tick` controls the ticks shown below the slider.
+If `true` or a number, it sets the spacing between evenly distributed ticks.
+If an array of numbers is passed, each number is used as an exact tick position instead.

 If `tick` is not passed, no ticks show.